 Pour batter into a baking pan that has been sprayed with nonstick spray (bake in 2 round pans or a rectangular cake pan).

 Bake the cake using the reference chart on the box as a guide.
-Remember to not overbake the cake, start checking for doneness early.
+Remember to not overbake the cake; start checking for doneness early.

 Use a spatula to scoop the hot cake into the bowl of your stand mixer.
 Using the paddle attachment, mix until a playdough-like dough is achieved (this may take a minute or two).
 Press the dough between your fingers.
 If it is soft and moldable, it’s ready.

-Use a 2 Tbsp. cookie scoop to portion the dough then mash each ball between your hands a few times to soften each ball before rolling into a smooth ball.
+Use a 2 Tbsp. cookie scoop to portion the dough, then mash each ball between your hands a few times to soften each ball before rolling it into a smooth ball.
 Place the balls of cake onto a baking sheet lined with parchment paper or foil to keep them from sticking.

 Melt 1/4 cup of white candy melts according to the package instructions.
-Dip the tip of each lollipop stick into melted white chocolate then slide the stick into the cake pop ball, about 3/4 of the way into the ball.
+Dip the tip of each lollipop stick into melted white chocolate, then slide the stick into the cake pop ball, about 3/4 of the way into the ball.
 Repeat for all cake pops.

 Melt the remaining white chocolate according to the package instructions.
 Add any leftover melted chocolate used for dipping the sticks and stir.
 If the melting chocolate seems thick, add a teaspoon or two of shortening or coconut oil and stir until smooth.